 Outside of the United States, Episcopalians are known as Anglicans.
-Worldwide we number more than 60 million.
-All of us worship using modern versions of the Book of Common Prayer, whose roots go back to the first edition which came from England in 1549.
-The Church was determined, through the creation of this Book, that all baptized persons would participate in the liturgy, not merely have it performed for them by the clergy.
-We continue in the tradition of involvement, using the 1979 American edition.
+And, we number more than 60 million members worldwide.
+The Episcopal worship service uses modern versions of the Book of Common Prayer, which originated with the Church of England’s first edition in 1549.
+The Church determined, through the creation of this book, that all baptized persons would participate in the liturgy, not merely have it performed for them by the clergy.
+We continue in the tradition of involvement, using the 1979 American edition of the Book of Common Prayer.
 To maximize everyone's participation, we provide booklets containing the parts of the service from the Prayer Book and directions for all the music that is to be sung.
-We also include, with each booklet, copies of the texts for the Scripture readings of the day.
-Everyone is encouraged to take these inserts home so that they may later re-read them and reflect on the lessons of the day.
+Also included with each booklet, are copies of the texts for the Scripture readings of the day.
+Everyone is encouraged to take these inserts home so they may later review them and reflect on the lessons of the day.

 Worship Service Schedule

 Sunday at 10:00 a.m. in the church, with organ music and hymns.

 In addition to the Sunday schedule noted in the Worship section, the congregation also observes major feasts and Holy Days.
 The schedule of those events are posted in the service bulletins and the monthly newsletter.